- Our expertise

 Harry has spent the best part of a decade in the aviation industry since graduating from Oxford University.
 Prior to entering the world of private aviation in 2018, he was responsible for designing and optimizing revenue management algorithms at low-cost travel pioneer easyJet.
 He is particularly interested in how private aviation can use data to make more informed decisions.

-After graduation she went on to manage Spinello Projects one of Miami’s most successful and reputable art galleries.
-Developing relationships with many local and international collectors, artists, and arts organizations.
-Currently she is on the board of the Steering Committee at the Perez Museum of Art, based in Miami, FL.
+Summa Cum Laude in 2010, when obtaining her master’s degree.
+After graduation, she went on to manage Spinello Projects, one of Miami’s most successful and reputable art galleries; developing relationships with many local and international collectors, artists, and arts organizations and homing in on her ability to build strategic partnerships.

 Safety Oversight Advisor